CHAPS vs. BACS payments: What’s the difference?

 Airwallex exists as an alternative to both of these methods.
 Our goal is to make it as easy as possible for you to make your payments.
 And we don’t think it’s right that you’re penalised simply for paying your bills, or your suppliers.

-So, with this in mind, Airwallex doesn’t charge you any fees for local or international transfers.
+So, with this in mind, Airwallex doesn’t charge you any fees for local or international money transfers.
 No matter the value you’re sending, regardless of the number of payments you’re making, you’re able to transfer money completely free of any fees.

 You get practically instantaneous, same-day transfers on all your transactions, too.
 This is because we use your local payment networks, not the SWIFT network, so your money is received in one business day or less—without the hefty fees.